kirnhans/portfolio_site/templates/static/written_content/standard2.md

 - Students attempt differentiated exercises
 This structure allowed students to consolidate knowledge through the index laws reference being provided in advance of the examples and exercises, which combined multiple index laws.
 ### Strategies
 * **Worked Examples**:  I work an example problem on the board, using questioning for engagement, e.g. "What are a and b here?" when expanding (ab)^n.
-This specifically aids students with mathematics difficulties (Doabler & Fien, 2013).
+This specifically aids students with mathematics difficulties.
 I differentiate by providing more or fewer hints when asking questions, allowing lower ability students to experience success.
 * Students practiced questions from the textbook, printed out in a booklet format.
 The use of exercises in mathematics is a key strategy for developing fluency and confidence.
-An iterative approach which alternates practice with conceptual explanations has been shown to be most beneficial (Rittle-Johnson et al., 2001) and has been employed in the booklet design, suiting it well for classroom use.
+An iterative approach which alternates practice with conceptual explanations has been shown to be most beneficial and has been employed in the booklet design, suiting it well for classroom use.